PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:52:57
+Last updated: 2024-04-02 16:53:31
-Random Quote: To enjoy life, we must touch much of it lightly. - Voltaire
+Random Quote: Think as a wise man but communicate in the language of the people. - William Butler Yeats